UnknownDemonHacker/ShaowSearch/README.md

 - **More Search Criteria**: Add more search criteria, such as file size and permissions.
 - **User-Friendly Interface**: Add a user-friendly command-line interface with the argparse module.

 Please note that this is a basic version of the tool and there are many ways to optimize and add features to it.
-However, this should be a good starting point for your project.
-Let me know if you need further assistance! 😊
+However, this script is a good start